ringecosystem/collaboration/grant/projects/kton_staking_ui.md

-## Project name

-Darwinia KTON Staking UI
+## Darwinia KTON Staking UI

 ### Project Description

+This is a Darwinia RFP.

 This project is a frontend user interface for the new KTON Staking.
 [DIP-5](https://github.com/darwinia-network/DIPs/pull/15) proposes some adjustments to the KTON staking, which will separate the KTON Staking from Collator Staking while keeping incentive for ring pool and kton pool unchanged. [ref](https://github.com/orgs/darwinia-network/discussions/1393)